IIIF/api/source/auth/2.0/index.md

 Description Resources, such as a Presentation API manifest or an Image API information document (info.json), give the client application the information it needs to have the browser request the Content Resources.
 A Description Resource must be on the same domain as the Content Resource it describes, but there is no requirement that the executing client code is also hosted on this domain.

 A browser running JavaScript retrieved from one domain cannot use `XMLHttpRequest` to load a Description Resource from another domain and include that domain's cookies in the request, without violating the requirement introduced above that the client must work when _untrusted_.
-Instead, the client sends an __access token__, technically a type of [bearer token][bearer-token], as a proxy for the access cookie.
+Instead, the client sends an __access token__, technically a type of [bearer token][org-rfc-6570-1-2], as a proxy for the access cookie.
 This specification describes how, once the browser has acquired the access cookie for the Content Resources, the client acquires the access token to use when making direct requests for Description Resources.

 The server on the Resource Domain treats the access token as a representation of, or proxy for, the cookie that gains access to the Content Resources.
 When the client makes requests for the Description Resources and presents the access token, the responses tell the client what will happen when the browser requests the corresponding content resources with the access cookie the access token represents.
 These responses let the client decide what user interface and/or Content Resources to show to the user.

 ### 1.4.
 Security
 {: #security}

 The purpose of this specification to support access-control for IIIF resources and hence security is a core concern.
 To prevent misuse, cookies and bearer tokens described in this specification need to be protected from disclosure in storage and in transport.
-Implementations _SHOULD_ use [HTTP over TLS][rfc-2818], commonly known as HTTPS, for all communication.
+Implementations _SHOULD_ use [HTTP over TLS][org-rfc-2818], commonly known as HTTPS, for all communication.
 Furthermore, all IIIF clients that interact with access-controlled resources _SHOULD_ also be run from pages served via HTTPS.
 All references to HTTP in this specification should be read assuming the use of HTTPS.

 This specification protects Content Resources such as images by making the access token value available to the script of the client application, for use in requesting Description Resources.
 Knowledge of the access token is of no value to a malicious client, because the access _cookie_ (which the client cannot see) is the only credential accepted for Content Resources, and a Description Resource is of no value on its own.
 However, the interaction patterns introduced in this specification will in future versions be extended to write operations on IIIF resources, for example creating annotations in an annotation server, or modifying the `structures` element in a manifest.
 For these kinds of operations, the access token _is_ the credential, and the flow introduced below may require one or more additional steps to establish trust between client and server.
 However, it is anticipated that these changes will be backwards compatible with version {{ page.major }}.{{ page.minor }}.

-Further discussion of security considerations can be found in the [Implementation Notes][implementation-notes].
+Further discussion of security considerations can be found in the [Implementation Notes][auth2-implementation-notes].

 ## 2. Authentication Services
 {: #authentication-services}

-Authentication services follow the pattern described in the IIIF [Linking to External Services][ext-services] note, and are referenced in one or more `service` blocks from the descriptions of the resources that are protected.
+Authentication services follow the pattern described in the IIIF [Linking to External Services][annex-services] note, and are referenced in one or more `service` blocks from the descriptions of the resources that are protected.
 There is a primary login service profile for authenticating users, and it has related services nested within its description.
 The related services include a mandatory access token service, and an optional logout service.

 ### 2.1.
 Access Cookie Service
 {: #access-cookie-service}